Description

 | Standard | EN 13163:2012+A1:2015 |

-- Lightweight Timber-Frame and Steel-Frame Cladding: The low density of 15 kg/m³ (approximately 0.375 kg per board) minimises dead load on lightweight structural frames, making it a practical thermal core for rendered rain-screen and direct-applied façade systems on new-build framed construction.
+- Lightweight timber-frame and steel-frame cladding: thermal core for rendered rain-screen and direct-applied façade systems on new-build framed construction.

-The 50 mm graphite EPS board integrates into a standard EWI build-up as either a primary insulation layer or a secondary overlay.
-Apply adhesive from the adhesives and basecoats collection to the back face using the circumferential-and-spot method — at 50 mm, aim for a minimum 40 % contact area between the adhesive and the substrate to satisfy wind-load design requirements under BS EN 1991-1-4.
-Press firmly onto the prepared wall surface in a running-bond pattern, offsetting vertical joints by at least 200 mm from row to row and ensuring tight butt joints with no gaps exceeding 2 mm.
+Within the layered build-up, the 50 mm board installs as a primary insulation layer either on bare substrate or laminated over existing wall finishes.
+Apply adhesive from the EPS adhesives and basecoats range using the circumferential-and-spot method — at 50 mm and above, this pattern is the standard adhesive route, aiming for at least 40 percent contact area between adhesive and substrate to satisfy wind-load design under BS EN 1991-1-4.
+Press the board firmly onto the prepared wall surface in a running-bond pattern, offsetting vertical joints by at least 200 mm row to row with tight butt joints and no gaps exceeding 2 mm.

-After a minimum of 24 hours' adhesive curing, secure each board with 6–8 mechanical fixings per m² from the insulation fixing accessories range.
-The matching plug for this thickness is the LTX 90 mm polystyrene fixing plug, which provides the correct embedment into standard masonry substrates.
-Once fixed, rasp or sand the outer face to create an adhesion key, then apply the reinforcing basecoat with embedded Atlas 150 g/m² fibreglass mesh for long-term crack resistance.
-The complete layer-by-layer build-up sequence — from substrate preparation through to the decorative render finish — is detailed in the EWI system build-up layers guide.
+After a minimum 24 hours of adhesive cure, secure each board with 6 to 8 mechanical fixings per m² from the fixing accessories range.
+The matching plug at this thickness is the LTX 90 mm polystyrene fixing plug, which delivers 25 to 30 mm of embedment beyond the board and adhesive layer into standard masonry.
+Once fixed, rasp the outer face to create a basecoat key, then embed alkali-resistant fibreglass mesh in fresh basecoat.
+The full layer-by-layer sequence is covered in the complete EWI system build-up and layers explained guide, and the wind-load fixing pattern is detailed in the insulation board fixing pattern and spacing guide.

 |---|---|---|---|